Andrey (footballer, born February 1998)

-Andrey Ramos do Nascimento (born 15 February 1998), simply known as Andrey, is a Brazilian footballer who plays as a centre midfielder for Maccabi Netanya.
+Andrey Ramos do Nascimento (born 15 February 1998), simply known as Andrey, is a Brazilian footballer who plays as a centre midfielder for Santa Cruz.

 Club career

 Andrey made his professional debut for Vasco da Gama at 18 in a 2016 Serie B game against Luverdense, coming on as a halftime substitute for Caio Monteiro, he would eventually solidify himself in the first team making 27 appearances in the 2018 Season, this string of appearances came after he assisted in first game of the season against Paraná and would go on to score three goals in the next four games.
 He would go on to make 125 appearances, scoring nine times for the club.

 In February 2022, Andrey signed a two-year contract with Coritiba, making 21 appearances before suffering a torn knee ligament in May during a training session, which kept him out for the rest of the year.

+In 2025, despite a preliminary agreement with the team, Cong An Hanoi FC decided against signing him, opting to sign Leygley Adou instead.
+Andrey Ramos' representative claims that Cong An Hanoi still has a financial obligation with him.
+On 16 September 2026, FIFA banned Cong An Hanoi in the transfer market, prohibiting the team from signing new players until 2028 unless the case is settled.